-The Canterbury Wellbeing Index is produced by the Community and Public Health division of the Canterbury District Health Board with the support of a number of contributing agencies.
+The Canterbury Wellbeing Index was produced by Community and Public Health (a division of the Canterbury District Health Board) with the support of a number of contributing agencies.

-It provides information about the wellbeing of the local population.
-For the most part, unless data sources preclude this, the Index is focused on the geographical boundary of greater Christchurch, which is made up of the Territorial Authorities of Christchurch City, Selwyn District and Waimakariri District.
+It provided information about the wellbeing of the local population.
+For the most part, unless data sources preclude this, the Index focused on the geographical boundary of greater Christchurch, which is made up of the Territorial Authorities of Christchurch City, Selwyn District and Waimakariri District.

 History of the Canterbury Wellbeing Index